ChaniceIrungu/5ADAY/client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Introduction

+The app is designed for users who wants to eat better and have a better lifestyle.
+The users are able to track their nutritions and calories with the choosen ingredients, and they will also get a recipe and tips to have to be able to relax and improve their lifestyle.
+Feature will include a dashboard where the users can save the nutrition and calories data.

 ## Available Scripts

 In the project directory, you can run:

+### Dependencies

+Run yarn on root folder to install dependencies related to Express.

+cd client and run yarn install dependencies related to React.

+### Run Your Development Servers

+Run yarn start in project directory to start the Express server on port 5000.

+cd client and run yarn start to start the client server.

+Open http://localhost:3000 to view the client in the browser.

+Open http://localhost:5000 to view the data in the browser.

+### Database layout

 ### `yarn start`